WavyV/ABM_RocketMan/README.md

 `python3 sensitivity_analysis.py --sobol-analysis` to run the Sobol SA visualizations.

-`python3 parameter_estimation.py run` to run the parameter estimation.
+`python3 parameter_estimation.py run <method>` to run the parameter estimation. where method must be 'lbp', 'cluster', or 'entropy'.

 `python3 parameter_estimation.py load method/file_name.json [--plot]` to load and analyse the results statistically.
 Optionally, figures of simulation results with the determined parameter set can be generated and saved to the folder model_output/parameter_estimation/method/.